When watching a sports game, would you bet on who’s going to lose? This is the basic concept of shorting a stock.

-Essentially what “short-sellers” do is: They bet that a stock, sector or broader benchmark will fall in price.
+Essentially what “short-sellers” do is bet that a stock, sector or broader benchmark will fall in price.

 Here’s a simplified example of how shorting works:

 Say you think Company ABC is overpriced at $50 a share.
-You borrow 100 shares from your broker—pay interest on the loan—and sell them for $5,000.
+You borrow 100 shares from your broker — paying interest on the loan — and sell them for $5,000.
 Time ticks on, and as you suspected, the stock price falls.
 At $40 a share, you buy 100 shares for $4,000 and return them to your broker.
 You walk away $1,000 richer, minus investing costs.

 That’s a successful short.
 But what if the stock gains in popularity?
 Say the price rises to $60 a share, or $6,000 for those 100 shares you need to return.
 You’re out $1,000.